 Yes and no.

 HTTPS will make the data traveling to and from your site more secure, in that it is encrypted.
-That means hacker Peeping Toms can’t see it as it travels across the internet.
+That means hacker Peeping Toms can’t see it as it travels across the internet because it’s like having a brown paper wrapper around it that can’t be poked through or torn off.

 But HTTPS will do nothing to secure your site from other hack attacks that come mainly through open doors to your site, like